sugarlabs/GSoC/Ideas-2025.md

 # AI tools for reflection

 **Prerequisites**<br>
- - Experience with Python
+ - Experience with Python/JavaScript
  - Experience with LLMs/Chatbots

 **Description**<br>

-While Generative AI tools are great at helping a learner to create, they offer little in regard to reflecting upon those creations.
+While off-the-shelf Generative AI tools are great at helping a learner to create, they offer little in regard to reflecting upon those creations.
 But reflection is a critical (and too often overlooked) part of the Constructionist learning pedagogy.
 With some prompting -- something LLMs are quite good at -- we can engage the learner in a quality relfective practice.
 The dialog could occur when exiting any Sugar activity as part of the journaling process or whenever a Music Blocks or Turtle Blocks project is saved to the Planet.
 Rather than just being presented with an empty form, the learner will be prompted to talk about what they did, why they did it, what they learned and what they might do next.

 Specifically, we would be working toward accomplishing the following:

 - Research different approaches to reflective practice
-- Train open source LLM to generate code to prompt the learning a multitude of these approaches to reflection
+- Train open source LLM to generate code to prompt the learn with a multitude of these approaches to reflection
 - Develop FastApi endpoints to deploy the model.
-- Deploy this model in either the Music Blocks Planet or the Sugar Journal to be triggered whenever a project is paused or saved
+- Deploy this model in either the Music Blocks Planet or the Sugar Journal or the Sugarizer Journal to be triggered whenever a project is paused or saved

 **Project Length**<br>